TablePress/TablePress/readme.md

 **Languages and Localization?**

-TablePress supports the ["Translate WordPress" platform](https://translate.wordpress.org/).
-With that, translating is possible on a website from which so-called Language Packs are automatically generated and shipped to plugin users.
-For a list of existing Language Packs, please see the sidebar on the TablePress page in the [WordPress Plugin Directory](https://wordpress.org/plugins/tablepress/).
+TablePress uses the ["Translate WordPress" platform](https://translate.wordpress.org/).
+Please see the sidebar on the TablePress page in the [WordPress Plugin Directory](https://wordpress.org/plugins/tablepress/) for available translations.

-It is therefore no longer necessary to generate and translate *.po and *.mo files manually.
-Instead, just go to the [TablePress translations page](https://translate.wordpress.org/projects/wp-plugins/tablepress), log in with a free wordpress.org account and start translating TablePress into your language.
+To make TablePress available in your language, go to the [TablePress translations page](https://translate.wordpress.org/projects/wp-plugins/tablepress), log in with a free wordpress.org account and start translating.

-If you want to become a Translation Editor for your language, who can confirm or reject translation suggestions by other users, please get in touch.

 **Migration from WP-Table Reloaded**